 It was a chilly May night in northern Ontario.
 In my tent, about to spend my first night at tree planting camp, I lighted a candle for some much needed warmth.
 As I scanned the walls for insects, I noticed the spider.
 Not wanting to kill her, or leave her, I opened the zipper to show her the way out.
 While herding her out the door, I heard a flickering behind me.
 I spun around to see the candle licking my sleeping bag.
 In silence, so as not to wake the camp, I pounced on the flames, smashing them wildly with my flashlight, and my left hand.

-Once my heart stopped trying to escape through my ears, I lay down.
-With my face encircled in the crispy half-melted hood of my mummy bag, I smiled thinking how–in a way–I had saved the camp and probably the surrounding forest from utter destruction, and all because of a lowly spider.
+Once my heart stopped trying to escape through my ears, I crawled into my sleeping bag hoping for a good sleep so I’d be ready for the gruelling day that lay ahead.
+With my face encircled in the crispy half-melted hood of my mummy bag, I smiled thinking not how I almost burned down the camp and surrounding forest, but about how I’d saved the camp and the forest and that little spider.

 The sink is the perfect spider killing ground.
 It’s just so easy to turn on the tap and let the water do the dirty work.
 I don’t want to be a person who kills spiders, it’s just that sometimes the panic overtakes me and I lose control of my sensibilities.
 I will get a grip though.
 I am working on it.
 I shall overcome my fear of the arachnid once and for all, some day, soon.